citelao/Spotify-for-Alfred/doc/spec.md

 4. Search for music...
 	- Begin typing to search

+## Generic Menu ##

+We use this for the settings & setup menus.

+### Setup menu ###

+These are the options required for initial operation.

+- Country Code
+	- should trigger a list of countries.
+- Create a Spotify application
+	- should trigger the application-creation web server.
+- Link Spotify application
+	- should open the Spotify login page for the new app.

+### Settings Menu ###

+These are all the original setup options, plus some additional ones.

+- Track Notifications
+	- toggle notifications of next playing tracks

 ## Search Menu ##

-After activation, any typing at all should show the search menu, unless the query requires a detail menu (see below).
+After activation, any typing (3+ chars should work) should show the search menu, unless the query requires a detail menu (see below).
 The results should be weighted so artists>albums>songs— but only if the query is completely contained by the result. `Lady Danv` should return Lady Danville, then Lady Danville EP, then songs.
 Otherwise sort by popularity; use a unique id for each query so popular searches follow Alfred's smart order.

+If the query starts with a `c`, include control items, like play, pause, shuffle, etc.

 1. Lady Danville ⏎ artist detail
 	- ★★★★☆ Artist